ldi-github/shirates-core/doc/markdown/basic/creating_testclass/creating_testclass.md

 ## @Nested support?

-No. Do not use @Nested annotation.
+No. Do not use @Nested annotation of JUnit 5.
 This limitation is of software design of shirates-core.

 ### Link